IRS issuing additional tax refunds to 430,000 people - NewsBreak

 IRS issuing additional tax refunds to 430,000 people

-It’s the latest batch of corrected refunds for millions of people who paid taxes on the benefits, which were excluded from income last year under the American Rescue Plan, according to an IRS news release .What exactly is a ‘wealth tax’ and how would it work?
+It’s the latest batch of corrected refunds for millions of people who paid taxes on the benefits, which were excluded from income last year under the American Rescue Plan, according to an IRS news release .Father believed 19-year-old he allegedly murdered sold daughter into sex trafficking ring, police say

 Under the legislation, the first $10,200 of unemployment compensation received in 2020 would not be taxed for individuals and married couples who earned less than $150,000.